Consolation: In religion

+There is a tradition within the Catholic church whereby believers, in their mystical union with Jesus Christ, seek to provide consolation to Jesus in recognition of his sufferings endured on their behalf.
+This tradition is referenced in the writings of Pope Pius XI and Pope Francis.
+Francis invokes and supports this tradition, asking "If we truly love the Lord, how could we not desire to console him?".

 In competition

 In some kinds of competitions, losing competitors receive some form of award or recognition as a consolation for their loss.
 This may come in the form of a consolation prize given to a runner-up, or a consolation match in a sports tournament, wherein the top two teams compete for first and second place, while the next two teams compete for the prize of the third-place finish.

 An example of this occurs in the Iliad, where Homer writes of an incident where Achilles is judging sporting contests being held among the Greeks during the funeral of Patroclus.
 During a chariot race, Eumelus, who is known to be a great chariot driver, has a crash that causes him to come in last.
 Achilles expresses a desire to give Eumeles the second-place prize, a consolation prize in recognition of the losing participant's merit as a charioteer.
 This effort to award a consolation prize is thwarted by the actual second-place participant, Antilochus who successfully objects that the prize should go to the competitor whose performance met the requirements of winning the prize.